Da532/Innocent-bot/README.md

 Download the files for the bot and make sure Python 3.7 is installed.
 After you have done those steps, simply install the following dependencies:

-* discord.py REWRITE
+* discord.py

-You can do this by typing `pip install -U git+https://github.com/Rapptz/discord.py@rewrite` into cmd as long as Python is in path.
+You can do this by typing `pip install -U discord.py` into cmd as long as Python is in path.

 After this, open the bot file in an IDE or text editor and input your token and desired prefix.